MicrosoftLearning/Microsoft-Copilot-Immersion-Experience-GOV/Instructions/Demos/6-microsoft-copilot-web.md

 ### Talking Points

 Microsoft Copilot gives you an AI-powered personal assistant that can answer questions and help with general tasks.
-I can ask it questions, and it will give me answers similar to what any college-educated person could give.
+I can ask it questions, and it gives me answers similar to what any college-educated person could give.

-When you or your organization use Copilot with Commercial Data Protection, your chat is not saved.
+When you or your organization use Copilot with Commercial Data Protection, your chat isn't saved.
 All data is encrypted, and Microsoft doesn’t retain any of your prompts or responses.
-They are not used to train the model, so you can be confident that your personal and organizational information is kept confidential.
+They aren't used to train the model, so you can be confident that your personal and organizational information is kept confidential.

 For example, I can ask a general knowledge question like this and get a lot of great information back.
 You can think of it as having a basic conceptual model of the world which it can use to answer questions.